 - details of your membership with professional bodies and societies

 - maps showing the location of areas to be accessed on your land

-- your land ownership details
+- your land ownership and land occupancy details

 - any previous licence or permit numbers

 - criminal offences relating to wildlife, animal welfare, water pollution and waste management